 What Causes Root Canal?
 Understanding Tooth Infection

-If you’ve ever had a throbbing, relentless toothache, you know how quickly it can ruin your day or even your week.
+Dealing with a throbbing toothache can be uncomfortable and may affect your daily activities.
 Sometimes, that pain is a sign of something serious going on deep inside your tooth, and the solution might be a root canal treatment.

 The very words “root canal” can make people feel a bit nervous.
 Maybe you’ve heard a few old horror stories.
-But here’s the honest truth: modern root canal treatment is a common, highly successful procedure designed to relieve pain and, most importantly, save your natural tooth.
+But here’s the honest truth: modern root canal treatment is a standard procedure designed to relieve pain and preserve the natural tooth when possible.
 It’s far better than having the tooth pulled out!

 What is a Root Canal?

-Before we dive into the ‘Why Need Root Canal’, let’s clear up the ‘What is a Root Canal’.
+Before we know the ‘Why Need Root Canal’, let’s clear up the ‘What is a Root Canal’.

 Imagine your tooth is like a tiny, solid house.
 It has three main parts: